fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Finding the problem PI Points in a Linked Types configuration is straightforward: the point names appear in the *Containers attempted* message.
 It is not possible to tell which of the PI Points has the problem.
-Applying the repair procedure to all points listed in the message is safe.
+Applying the repair procedure to all PI Points listed in the message is safe.

 Repair Procedure
 ~~~~~~~~~~~~~~~~